ByteriX/BxTextField/README.md

 ## License

-BxInputController is released under the MIT license.
+BxTextField is released under the MIT license.
 See LICENSE for details.